quantcast-engineering/quantcast-documentation/ios/README.md

 The `currentViewController` argument is the current view controller.
 The SDK needs to know this due to how the iOS SDK presents modal dialogs (see [Apple's documentation](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIViewController_Class/Reference/Reference.html) for `presentViewController:animated:completion:`).
 The delegate is an optional parameter and is explained in the `QuantcastOptOutDelegate` protocol header.

-If you would like to provide your own custom control over the Quantcast's opt out process.
-It is also possible to set the opt out preference by setting the isOptedOut property directly instead of using the default dialog.
+If you would like to provide your own custom control over the Quantcast's opt out process, it is possible to set the opt out preference by setting the isOptedOut property directly instead of using the default dialog.
 For example:
 ```objective-c
 [QuantcastMeasurement sharedInstance].isOptedOut = YES;
 ```